Highly rated local moving companies for Charlotte to Virginia Beach moves

 Things to do in Virginia Beach

-- Arts and culture: You'll find museums and cultural hubs throughout Virginia Beach, such as the Military Aviation Museum, Virginia Aquarium & Marine Science Center, Virginia Museum of Contemporary Art, Ferry Plantation House, and Virginia Beach Surf & Rescue Museum.
+- Arts and culture: Virginia Beach is home to museums and cultural arts centers like the Military Aviation Museum, Virginia Aquarium & Marine Science Center, Virginia Museum of Contemporary Art, and Ferry Plantation House.

-- Outdoor recreation: The city's Neptune's Park, Mount Trashmore Park, Bayville Farms Park, and Great Neck Park — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+- Outdoor recreation: The city’s Neptune’s Park, Mount Trashmore Park, Bayville Farms Park, and Great Neck Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.

 - Sports: Experience the energy of a live game and back the home team at an Virginia Beach United FC (USL League Two) game.